If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Caution

 Borax is natural but can still irritate eyes and is toxic if swallowed.
-Keep it away from pets.
+Keep it away from children and pets.

 Vinegar and Baking Soda

-• Wash with vinegar: Add one cup of distilled white vinegar to the washer.
-Run a hot cycle without detergent.
+• Wash with vinegar: Add one cup of distilled white vinegar to the washer and run a hot cycle without detergent.

-• Wash with soda: Run a second cycle with half a cup of baking soda (and detergent, if desired).
+• Wash with soda: Run a second cycle with half a cup of baking soda (add detergent if you like).

 Danger

 Never mix vinegar with bleach.
-This creates toxic chlorine gas.
+The combination creates toxic chlorine gas.

 Tea Tree Oil

-This essential oil is a potent antifungal (11).
-It is pricier than vinegar but very effective for spot treating.
-Ensure you buy pure tea tree oil without synthetic additives.
+This essential oil is a potent antifungal (9).
+It costs more than vinegar but is effective for spot treating.
+Buy pure tea tree oil with no synthetic additives.

 1. Mix: Combine one teaspoon of tea tree oil with one cup of water in a spray bottle.